redhead/diploma-thesis/Introduction_to_Integration_Portal_The__.md

 ### The back end

-The back-end server application uses a traditional three-tier architecture in Java Enterprise Edition implemented using Spring Framework and its supporting libraries for web development, security, database access, and REST API services.
+The back-end server application uses a traditional three-layer architecture in Java Enterprise Edition implemented using Spring Framework and its supporting libraries for web development, security, database access, and REST services.
 A PostreSQL database is used to persist the application data.

-One of the objectives of the server-side application is to integrate the systems to accomplish the goal of file system management for CTU members.
+One of the objectives of the server-side application is to integrate the systems to accomplish the goal of file system management for CTU members and externs.
 The systems are described below.

 #### FELid